SantiTabbach/portfolio/README.md

 - Personal introduction and professional background
 - Display of work experience
-- Showcase of personal projects
+- Showcase of personal projects and Medium posts
 - Downloadable resume
-- Multilingual support with i18next
+- Social media

 ## Technologies Used